rodriguezmeza/NagBody_pkg/Readmes/additional_libs/Readme-Install_healpix.txt

 Then

-> make
-> make test
+make clean (if it was old or used) make make test

-Note: do not clean directory É
+Note: do not clean directory.

 THE FOLLOWING IT IS ALREADY DONE IN THE PROCESS ABOVE DURING OPTION (2) if you answer yes: